Girl, Woman, Other: Overview

-Some of the themes explored in the characters' lives are racism, feminism, politics, patriarchy, success, relationships, gender, and sexuality.
-Asked about her motivations in writing the work, Evaristo said:
+Among the themes explored in the characters' lives are racism, feminism, politics, patriarchy, success, relationships, gender, and sexuality.
+Asked about her motivation for writing the work, Evaristo said:

 I wanted to put presence into absence.
 I was very frustrated that black British women weren't visible in literature.
 I whittled it down to 12 characters – I wanted them to span from a teenager to someone in their 90s, and see their trajectory from birth, though not linear.
 There are many ways in which otherness can be interpreted in the novel – the women are othered in so many ways and sometimes by each other.
 I wanted it to be identified as a novel about women as well.

+Overview of the characters in the novel

+The novel spans several generations and describes family relations, friendships, colleagueship, mentor-mentee relationships, classmates, study groups, etc.

+All of these are inferred, and it is up to the reader to remember who is who.

+This overview maps out the relationships.
+The youngest generation is at the bottom, the eldest in the top.